-Study mandates the improvement of the project road to two lane with paved shoulder standards with other improvements to make the road a standard facility.
-Improvement proposals formulated are based on the IRC guidelines and site specific requirements.
-The proposed improvements are aimed at easing traffic congestion, reducing the road accidents by improving physical characteristics of the road, which includes geometry, pavement strength, drainage, and enhancing the aesthetics.
+The proposals for Thiruvalla bypass formulated are based on the IRC guidelines and site specific requirements.
+The proposed improvements are aimed at easing traffic congestion, reducing the road accidents in MC road (link 4) by providing bypass and enhancing the aesthetics.
 General philosophy followed in formulating the improvement proposals are:

-- Limit the improvements within the land identified for the project. - Introduce transition to all the curves along the alignment - Utilize the available Right of Way to the maximum extent possible so as to avoid additional land acquisitions - Retain the geometric properties of finalized alignment during the study carried out in 2002 - Improve and introduce the project facilities - Improvement of road safety features
+- Limit the improvements within the land identified for the project. - Utilize the available Right of Way to the maximum extent possible so as to avoid additional land acquisitions - Retain the geometric properties of finalized alignment during the study carried out in 2002 - Improve and introduce the project facilities - Improvement of road safety features